About

 Photo Credit: Rachel Adel Poster

 Influenced by the poetry of witness and resistance writing, Janay desires her art to speak back to the centers of power.
 She finds herself returning to stories centered around religion, gender, and power.
 Writing at the intersection of Heaven and Earth, her work moves among sacred texts, theology and poetry, and the dusty human stories of Earth.
-Janay’s story and advocacy work have been featured in the New York Times, NPR, Mother Jones, and the Chicago Reader.
+Janay’s story and advocacy work have been featured in the New York Times, NPR, Mother Jones, the Chicago Tribune, and the Chicago Reader.

 Currently, Janay is writing her first book, a memoir.